First Drive: 2017 Subaru Forester Review

 EyeSight

-For 2017, the Forester finds the third-generation of the optional EyeSight system, now with Lane Keep Assist.
-The collision prevention EyeSight appears to be more streamlined than the previous, bulkier version which sits above the rearview mirror.
-The updated EyeSight now sees 40% greater range and viewing angle, better cameras (CMOS instead of CCD), and shorter response time, to name a few.
+For 2017, the Forester features the third-generation of the optional EyeSight system, now with Lane Keep Assist.
+The collision prevention EyeSight appears to be more streamlined than the previous, bulkier version, which sits above the rearview mirror.
+The updated EyeSight now has a 40% greater range and viewing angle, better cameras (CMOS instead of CCD), and shorter response time, to name a few.

 Reverse Automatic Braking